asraman92/ch5003_2026/README.md

 3. The script is configured to generate a total of 100 unique frames, each saved as a ready-to-run Quantum ESPRESSO input file.
-The perturbations are drawn from a uniform distribution with the following constraints:Maximum Cell Change: $1\%$ deviation from the ground-state lattice.Maximum Atomic Displacement: $0.01$ Å from the equilibrium positions.
+The perturbations are drawn from a uniform distribution with the following constraints:Maximum Cell Change: 1% deviation from the ground-state lattice.Maximum Atomic Displacement: $0.01$ Å from the equilibrium positions.

 4. The next step is to label these configurations by calculating the energies and forces using DFT.

-5. The raw data from the pw.out file is converted to raw file format explained in Table [1](#table 1){reference-type="ref" reference="table 1"}.
+5. The raw data from the pw.out file is converted to raw file format explained in Table 1.

 ### Table 1: Input file format required by deepMD-kit